 Each fall, Apple releases their new iPhones, prompting some soul-searching from iPhone users as they consider upgrading to the latest and greatest model.
 The simple answer is, you may want to upgrade if:

-- Your current phone is not working the way you need it to.
+- Your current phone is running slow, or generally not working the way you need it to.

-- The features of the new model will increase your productivity or simply make you happier.
+- The features of the new iPhone model will increase your productivity or simply make you happier.

 Still unsure?
 Here’s a breakdown of 10 factors to keep in mind when considering an iPhone upgrade.